aquinjay/eda-report-generator/README.md

 ### Requirements
 After making your virtual environment, you will need to install the following modules:
 - click
-- os
-- pandas
 - dataprep
 - ydata-profiling
 - sweetviz

 Be sure to use a python version 3.10.
-Double check the reporting package requirements to be sure you have the Package requirements you need.

 ### How to use